Muslim Countries of the World: Tunisia

 Significantly limited the practice of waqf (transferring property for the needs of religious organizations), and allowed the sale of alcohol.

 The fruits of Habab Bourguiba’s thirty years’ industriousness have led to the fact that the Muslims of Tunisia nowadays feel much at liberty in what concerns the regulations of Islam, do not always observe namaz and abstaining from alcohol, wear European clothes (both men and women), can hardly answer the question, which madhhab or branch of Islam they belong to (for example, when asked whether they are Sunnis or Shiites, 94% of the respondents said that they were “just Muslims”).

-At the same time, Islam as a state religion is professed by all residents of Tunisia.
-The state maintains all mosques and religious organizations, pays salaries to all imams and other spiritual and administrative officials of Muslim institutions, provides compulsory instruction in Islam in schools and applies sharia law in limited cases.
+At the same time, Islam as a state religion.
+All residents of Tunisia profess it.
+The state maintains all mosques and religious organizations, pays salaries to all imams and other spiritual and administrative officials of Muslim institutions.
+Provides compulsory instruction in Islam in schools and applies sharia law in limited cases.

 The spiritual leader of the Muslims of Tunisia is the country’s Supreme Mufti.
-Since 2008, this post has been held by Sheikh Othman Battikh, a member of the Supreme Islamic Council and a former member of the government.
+Since 2008, Sheikh Othman Battikh holds this post, a member of the Supreme Islamic Council and a former member of the government.